 On November 21, 2011, the Company acquired a 100% interest in Star Destiny Sdn.
-Bhd. ("Star Destiny") through its wholly owned Malaysian subsidiary; Monument Mengapur Sdn.
-Bhd.
-Star Destiny holds an exploration permit covering a 750 hectare property in Pahang State, Malaysia, adjacent to the Mengapur Polymetallic project.
+Bhd. ("Star Destiny") through its wholly owned Malaysian subsidiary; MMSB.
+Star Destiny holds an exploration permit covering a 750 hectare property in Pahang State, Malaysia, adjacent to the Mengapur.